To the Honorable Secretary General Antonio Guterres

 Afghans have suffered enough these past four decades.
 This bombing with this monstrous weapon is the last straw, which should wake up the Pashtun, the largest native tribe in the world, to seek justice.
 Under international law, the Pashtun/Afghans have the right to defend themselves.

 You, Secretary-General, must do your job.
 Please do not be a puppet of the superpowers like your predecessor.
 Pashtun/Afghan civilians deserve justice.
 We Pashtun/Afghans want justice.
 Investigate these war crimes and prosecute the perpetrators, Trump and his generals.

 Kadir A. Mohmand

 6147 Old Log Trail

 Kalamazoo, MI 49009

-Posted by Kadir A. Mohmand on April 19, 2017, With 2948 Reads Filed under World.
+Posted by Kadir A. Mohmand on April 19, 2017, With 2999 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.